 With this small piece of code, a file is copied to another location, the only drawback is that we have to adjust the permissions after copying it, unless we want it for the same root user.

-Using wildcards for simple and recursive copy
+Using wildcards for copy, and recursive copy

 Sometimes we need to copy files based on their extension or filename, so using wildcards is best.

-Simple only the first level:
+Simple, only the first level:

 cp *.js /home/user/dest-folder/

-Recursive, all files with the previous extension are copied from the top level and in all subfolders:
+Recursive, all files with the previous extension are copied from the top level and in all sub-folders:

 cp -R *.js /home/user/dest-folder/